 The Commission's website is located at www.scjc.texas.gov.
 In March of 2016, the Commission added an online portal to its website allowing users to electronically file complaints with the agency.
-During fiscal year 2017, 57% of complaints were filed electronically, and during fiscal year 2018, 50% of the complaints received were filed through the Commission's website.

 The Commission's website also provides downloadable complaint forms in English and Spanish.
 The website offers: answers to frequently-asked questions regarding the Commission's composition, structure and jurisdiction; information about the judicial complaint process; a description of the range of decisions the Commission can make; explanations of the procedures for a judge or a complainant to appeal a decision by the Commission.
 Further, the website provides statistical information about the Commission and updated sanctions, resignations, suspensions, and Opinions issued by Special Courts of Review and Review Tribunals.